Pomona-ITS/HPC-Tech-Tutorials/applications/CUDA/eGPU.md

 Sonnet 650 W on its own is sold out.

-Acquired the bundle above using the Hahn grant.
+Acquired the bundle above on Amazon using the Hahn grant. $1,400.